fonttools/fonttools/Doc/README.md

 We highly encourage contributions!
 Please follow the instructions below to improve the documentation.

-### Setup a fontTools Development Environment
+### Create a fontTools Development Environment

-Please use the [installation instructions on the fontTools README](https://github.com/fonttools/fonttools/blob/master/README.rst#installation) to setup a development environment.
-This will allow you to build and review local builds of documentation files before you submit your changes.
+Please use the [installation instructions on the fontTools README](https://github.com/fonttools/fonttools/blob/master/README.rst#installation) to set up a development environment.
+This allows you to build and review local builds of documentation files before you submit your changes.

 ### Python Docstring Style

-We recommend use of Python docstrings that follow [the Google Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#381-docstrings).
-Our documentation build approach parses properly formatted docstrings into formatted documentation files.
+We recommend the use of Python docstrings that follow [the Google Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#381-docstrings).
+Our documentation build approach parses appropriately formatted docstrings into formatted documentation files.

 #### Function Documentation Example